 The headline feature is the annual percentage yield, or APY.
 Amex positions this as a high-yield account, and its rate has typically sat well above what big brick-and-mortar banks pay on basic savings.

-As of early 2026, the APY has hovered in roughly the high-3% to 4% range, though rates move with the market and APYs vary.
+As of July 2026, the APY has hovered around 3.00%, with some sources citing roughly 3.10% earlier in the year.
+Rates are variable and move with the market, so APYs vary.
 Amex does not use confusing tiers for its standard rate the way some banks do, so the posted APY generally applies to your balance.

 If you like the idea of a strong rate with an easy app, Current is worth comparing.
 It offers savings features and a clean mobile experience that many people find simple to use day to day.